 Having read of similar Chevy transmission complaints (code 1870/hard shifting between 1-2 gears once the transmission warms up) on several different websites (www.my3cents.com, and www.thecomplaintstation.com have the most comments), AND having already been told by the Chevy dealership that Chevy has posted a service bulletin on this 'valve body' - knowing that there have been repeated failures - AND having called Chevrolet's Customer Assistance Center (I spoke with ** at 866-932-4368, ext. **), AND having filed a complaint report with the Better Business Bureau (www.bbb.org), I am appealing to you for additional assistance.

-Please know that I DO NOT normally condone lawsuits, especially against corporations, for they inevitably pass on the expenses to the public by increasing their product prices; and burden society, in general, when they endeavor to recoup financial losses by issuing employess lay-offs or firing employees.
-However, I have done everything in my power to encourage the Chevrolet Corporation to resolve this issue honorably, and I have been told that there is nothing they are willing to do - in other words, 'It sucks to be you.
-Thank you for buying a Chevy'.
+Please know that I DO NOT normally condone lawsuits, especially against corporations, for they inevitably pass on the expenses to the public by increasing their product prices and burden society, in general, when they endeavor to recoup financial losses by issuing employees lay-offs or firing employees.
+However, I have done everything in my power to encourage the Chevrolet Corporation to resolve this issue honorably, and I have been told that there is nothing they are willing to do - in other words, "It sucks to be you.
+Thank you for buying a Chevy."

 This is the third Chevrolet vehicle we have owned.
 We've never had a problem with our previous Chevy trucks (purchased in 1994).
 We have maintained this Suburban properly and have not abused it in any way.
-We can not afford to spend any more money attempting to repair or replace the transmission, nor can we, honorably, attempt to trade or sell this vehicle, knowing that the transmission is faulty.
-Additionally, this is our ONLY means of transportation, as we can not afford a second vehicle at this time.
+We cannot afford to spend any more money attempting to repair or replace the transmission, nor can we honorably attempt to trade or sell this vehicle, knowing that the transmission is faulty.
+Additionally, this is our ONLY means of transportation, as we cannot afford a second vehicle at this time.
 Can you help?